brainnetome/diffusionkit/source/download.rst

 The software is developed based on C/C++, and some platform independent packages, including VTK, and OpenCV, etc.
-However, for high-performance data processing and visualization, we recommend using 64-bit OS with multi-core CPU and standalone video card.
+However, for high-performance data processing and visualization, we recommend using 64-bit OS with multi-core CPU and standalone graphics card.

 Install/Uninstall
 =================